fzago-cray/liblustre/README.md

 TODO
 ----

--   change the name of the prefix. llapi_ will conflict with liblustreapi.
-What about lus_ ?
 -   All exported API functions should be documented in their sources, not in the headers.
 Format should be the same as lustre (doxygen) and conformity enforced during build.